 - 1. Primary treatment uses screens and mechanical filtering to remove solids and larger materials. - 2.
 Secondary treatment uses oxygen reactions and naturally occurring microorganisms to consume dissolved organic molecules. - 3.
-Further treatments may use a combination of diffusion, ultraviolet light, chlorine, and/or sulfur dioxide to eliminate remaining organisms.

-A small water recycling system may fit in parks (above or below ground) and have sufficient capacity to purify water from park bathrooms, fountains, and drinking fountains for use in irrigation.
-Parks may source larger amounts of graywater from municipal recycling facilities via existing pipe systems.
-Using recycled graywater conserves potable water and reduces parks' water utility costs.
+Further treatments may use a combination of diffusion, ultraviolet light, chlorine, and/or sulfur dioxide to eliminate remaining organisms.55 rooms, fountains, and drinking fountains for use in irrigation.
+Parks may source larger amounts of graywater from municipal recycling facilities via existing pipe systems.16 Using recycled graywater conserves potable water and reduces parks' water utility costs.
 Recycled graywater may be used with subsurface dripline, which would help to minimize the possibility that water would come into contact with park users.
 Although in some areas graywater may have better water quality than water currently used for irrigation in public spaces, non-potable water in some outdated municipal systems contains chemicals and heavy metals.
-These are mechanically or chemically removed from graywater.
+These are mechanically or chemically removed from graywater.56